tonsky/rum/README.md

 ### Principles

-**Simple semantics** Rum is arguably smaller, simpler and more straightforward than React itself.
+**Simple semantics**: Rum is arguably smaller, simpler and more straightforward than React itself.

-**Decomplected** Rum is a library, not a framework.
-Use only parts you need, throw away or replace what you don’t need, combine different approaches in a single app, or even combine Rum with other frameworks.
+**Decomplected**: Rum is a library, not a framework.
+Use only the parts you need, throw away or replace what you don’t need, combine different approaches in a single app, or even combine Rum with other frameworks.

-**No enforced state model** Unlike Om, Reagent or Quiescent, Rum does not dictate you where to keep your state.
+**No enforced state model**: Unlike Om, Reagent or Quiescent, Rum does not dictate where to keep your state.
 Instead, it works well with any storage: persistent data structures, atoms, DataScript, JavaScript objects, localStorage or any custom solution you can think of.

-**Extensible** API is stable and explicitly defined, including API between Rum internals.
+**Extensible**: the API is stable and explicitly defined, including the API between Rum internals.
 It lets you build custom behaviours that change components in significant ways.

-**Minimal codebase** You can become Rum expert just by reading its source code (~700 lines)
+**Minimal codebase**: You can become a Rum expert just by reading its source code (~700 lines).

 ### Comparison to other frameworks